 The primary intent of the Native Center for Alcohol Research and Education (NCARE) Pilot Project Grant Program is to fund and foster innovative research projects that focus on reducing the burden of alcohol use disorders (AUDs) in American Indian and Alaska Native (AI/AN) communities.
-The secondary intent of the Pilot Project Grant Program is to support and provide mentorship to junior investigators during the development of their novel approaches to improving the lives of AI/AN people.
+The secondary intent of the Pilot Project Grant Program is to support and provide mentorship to investigators during the development of their novel approaches to improving the lives of AI/AN people.

 ELIGIBILITY & TERMS OF SUPPORT

 Funding will be provided for one or more proposals.
 Proposals may request up to $40,000 in funding, and the project must be completed in one or two years.
 Indirect costs will not be provided.
 Pilot grant recipients are eligible to receive ethical, statistical, and data management support from NCARE investigators and cores.

 - Plan to conduct research with AI/AN individuals or communities on a topic related to AUDs and their related health conditions;